Zoltán Kodály: Life

-Kodály's works show great originality of form and content, a blend of highly sophisticated mastery of the western European style of music, including classical, late-romantic, impressionistic and modernist traditions, and on the other hand a profound knowledge and respect for the folk music of Hungary (including the Hungarian-inhabited areas of modern-day Slovakia and Romania, as those territories were part of Hungary).
+Kodály's works are a blend of the western European style of music, including classical, late-romantic, impressionistic and modernist traditions, and the folk music of Hungary (including the Hungarian-inhabited areas of modern-day Slovakia and Romania, as those territories were part of Hungary).
 Partly because of the Great War and subsequent major geopolitical changes in the region, and partly because of a naturally rather diffident temperament in youth, Kodály had no major public success until 1923.
 This was the year when one of his best-known pieces, Psalmus Hungaricus, was given its first performance at a concert to celebrate the fiftieth anniversary of the union of Buda and Pest (Bartók's Dance Suite premiered on the same occasion.)

 Kodály's first wife was Emma Gruber (née Schlesinger, later Sándor), the dedicatee of Ernő Dohnányi's Waltz for piano with four hands, Op.
 3, and Variations and Fugue on a theme by E.G., Op.
 4 (1897).
 Emma died in November 1958, after 48 years of marriage.

 Thirteen months later, in December 1959, Kodály married Sarolta Péczely, his 19-year-old student at the Franz Liszt Academy of Music with whom he lived happily until his death in 1967 at the age of 84 in Budapest.

 In 1966, Kodály toured the United States and gave a special lecture at Stanford University, where some of his music was performed in his presence.

-Kodály methodology of musical education
+Kodály method

-Throughout his adult life, Kodály was very interested in the problems of many types of music education, and he wrote a large amount of material on teaching methods as well as composing plenty of music intended for children's use.
-Beginning in 1935, along with his colleague Jenő Ádám (14 years his junior), he embarked on a long-term project to reform music teaching in Hungary's lower and middle schools.
-His work resulted in the publication of several highly influential books.
+Beginning in 1935, along with his colleague Jenő Ádám, Kodaly worked on a project to reform music teaching in Hungary's schools, and published several books.

-The goals of the Kodály method can summarized into the following points:
+Kodály's music education philosophy can be summarized as: